 During my social work program, I specialized in working in Indigenous and Rural communities.
 My focus during the program was on the interactions between environmental and social justice issues and the mental, emotional, physical, and spiritual health benefits of connecting with the Earth.
 At this time, I worked in school-based settings with K-12th graders, including alternative high schools and community schools.

 After graduating, I moved to Bend, Oregon, to work in wilderness therapy.
 In this setting, I worked with high-needs adolescents and young adults in a remote landscape.
-It was here that I gained more experience with these populations started to hone my attachment-based skills.
+It was here that I gained more experience with these populations and started to hone my attachment-based skills.

 education + certifications

-Dream School - Jungian Dream Analysis
+⋗ Dream School - Jungian Dream Analysis

 This Jungian Life